-In addition to these studies that measured HR using cost-intensive and intrusive ECG devices, there are a few studies that used low-cost, wrist-worn fitness trackers to investigate HR trends in teaching-learning situations [@Darnell2019; @chalmers2021]. @Darnell2019 for example measured the HR of 15 medical college students using wrist-worn devices during lecture classes.
-The analysis revealed a constant decrease in HR from the beginning to the end of a lecture, whereas the HR peak was reached during active learning sessions.
-The researchers proposed the first robust measurements of HR changes during lectures and recommended using personal fitness trackers during various phases of learning and teaching.
-In another study, @chalmers2021 examined the usability of the average HR measured with a Fitbit fitness tracker of 30 medical students and 30 normative participants to identify physiological changes during stress tasks, whereas the average HR increased significantly between the resting and stress phases for both groups.
-Even though the participants in these studies were learners and did not teach any lessons themselves, the results are relevant to our study as it can be shown that a) HR can be recorded using fitness trackers in a learning unit and b) HR changes over the course of the learning unit during activating or stress phases.
+In addition to ECG studies, there are a few studies that used wrist-worn fitness trackers to investigate HR trends in teaching-learning situations [@Darnell2019; @chalmers2021]. @Darnell2019 for example measured the HR of 15 medical college students using wrist-worn devices during lectures.
+The analysis revealed a constant decrease in HR from the beginning to the end of a lecture, whereas the HR peak was reached during active learning sessions. @chalmers2021 examined the usability of the average HR, measured with a Fitbit fitness tracker, to identify physiological changes during stress-inducing tasks. in a study with a total of 60 participants,.
+The average HR increased significantly between the resting and stress phases.
+Even though the participants in these studies were learners, not teachers,, the results are relevant to the study of teacher stress using wearable devices, because the studies showed that a) HR can be effectively recorded using fitness trackers during a whole learning unit, and b) HR changes are in line with the occurrence of activating or stress-inducing tasks.